myeongjae-kim/return-fetch/README.md

     1. Implementing request and response interceptors
     2. Specifying a baseUrl
     3. Setting a default header
-2. It should be easy to add interceptors.
+2. **No peer dependencies**.
+I decided not to use any other libraries.
+This is because I wanted to keep the library as light as possible, and running any execution environments which have `fetch` (e.g. Node.js, browser, React Native).
-3. The code to add interceptors should be reusable.
+3. It should be easy to add interceptors.
-4. Interceptors should be able to maintain the Single Responsibility Principle (SRP), and it should be possible to combine interceptors that adhere to the SRP.
+4. The code to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.

 ## Installation